Get perfectly grilled shrimp every single time with this easy and fool-proof step-by-step tutorial on how to grill shrimp!

 Let fresh Shrimp Marinate

-Add the shrimp to the marinade and toss to coat the shrimp in the marinade.
+Add the shrimp to the dish with marinade and toss to coat the shrimp in the marinade.

-Place the shrimp into the refrigerator and let the shrimp sit for 30 minutes to 1 hour, but no longer.
+Place the shrimp into the refrigerator and let the shrimp soak in the marinade for 30 minutes to 1 hour, but no longer.
 If the shrimp sits in the marinade for longer than 1 hour the shrimp may begin to cook in the lemon juice.

 While the shrimp is marinating, preheat the grill to 400ºF.
 Grilling at this temperature will ensure that your shrimp can cook quickly without overcooking 😀